dfinity/interface-spec/spec/index.md

 This call requires that the ECDSA feature is enabled, the caller is a canister, and `message_hash` is 32 bytes long.
 Otherwise it will be rejected.

-Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not deducted from the caller's balance implicitly (e.g., as for inter-canister calls).
+Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not automatically deducted from the caller's balance implicitly (e.g., as for inter-canister calls).

 ### IC method `http_request` {#ic-http_request}